 - room and board (on- or off-campus), and

 - a modest allowance for personal/miscellaneous expenses.

 Keep in mind that your actual costs may differ from the estimated cost of attendance.
 You may want to use a budget worksheet to help you determine actual costs.
-You can view the basic Cost of Attendance for different students at our Cost of Attendance page.
+You can view more information on our Cost of Attendance webpage.

 The Expected Family Contribution (EFC) is determined by the U.S. Department of Education using the information reported on your Free Application for Federal Student Aid (FAFSA).
 It is based on family income, assets, the number of family members in the household and the number of members attending college.
 It does not represent the amount you owe WVU.

 Many of the federal aid programs have specific criteria students must meet in order to qualify for that aid program.
 The Federal Pell Grant Program, for example, is determined by the EFC as well as the student’s enrollment.
 The amount of the Pell Grant will vary based on if the student is enrolled on a full- or part-time basis.